Eliminating Dead Code with Modern Build Tools

 ]

-These configurations force the resolver to prioritize ESM entry points while maintaining backward compatibility during migration.
-Once legacy dependencies are fully converted, remove transitional plugins to eliminate unnecessary AST transformation overhead.
+});Once legacy dependencies are fully converted, remove the transitional plugins to eliminate unnecessary AST transformation overhead.

 Validation, CI/CD Integration, and Performance Budgets

 Production deployment requires automated validation to prevent dead code creep.
-Integrate bundle analysis into CI/CD pipelines with strict performance budgets that fail builds when thresholds are exceeded.

-CI Gating Example (GitHub Actions)
+CI gating example (GitHub Actions)

 - name: Validate Bundle Size & Dead Code Ratio